 It is rare for trauma trained therapists to accept insurance, and if they do accept insurance, they may not be equipped to deal with the intense issues that first responders face.

-How is AEI funded?
+How is At Ease funded?